-The panel is also point of reference responding to medical and research questions from the mitochondrial disease community, the media, politicians and other interested parties.
+The panel is also a point of reference for medical and research questions from the mitochondrial disease community, the media, politicians and other interested parties.

 The Scientific & Medical Advisory Panel members are: